DanielHH/bachelors-project-api/README.md

 ng serve /* this will run the local dev server, optional ‘-o’ to open the browser automatically */
 ```

+To connect the application to your own API you need to change the variable `host` in the following file: src/app/services/http.service.ts

 Figure 5 : ![alt text](https://lh3.google.com/u/0/d/1kUb3SdHvFmESNORxvrfZLB-AJlLMjnrj=w1387-h887-iv1 "Front-end")

 # Back-end